 - 1 year warranty

-Summary: The Chi curling wand has some nice features, and is great to work with.
+The Chi curling wand has some nice features, and is great to work with.
 It produces fantastic results, however the price tag is too high for the average home user, and it simply can’t compare with some of the much cheaper competitor products.
-You can can check out it on Amazon over here, or alternatively look at our Reviews Section for some cheaper alternatives.
+You can can check out it on Amazon , or alternatively look at our for some mroe affordable alternatives.